 Not being able to support oneself long-term post-divorce isn’t enough to justify spousal support.
 If the partner asking for spousal support is well-educated and has a strong work resume, the court has reason to believe that they can find employment that will help them regain or come close to their standard of living.
 It’s also not an all-or-nothing scenario either.
 Alimony can be made to match the situation.

-For example, if the court believes that a spouse could potentially get employment within a certain amount of time, they may assign temporary alimony, also known as “rehabilitative alimony.”
+For example, if the court believes that a spouse could potentially gain employment within a certain amount of time, they may assign temporary alimony, also known as “rehabilitative alimony.”
 This will support them until a designated period or a standard of living is met.

-Permanent alimony is no longer legal in Florida of Gov. DeSantis’s recent bill.
+Permanent alimony is no longer legal in Florida as of Gov. DeSantis’s recent bill.
 Before, it was for when a spouse could likely never reach full economic self-sufficiency following their divorce.
-This is more common when a partner has no degree, or job experience, which is less and less common today.
+This is more common when a partner has no degree or job experience, which is less and less common today.
 It would only end until the partner receiving alimony is remarried, or one of them passes away.
 Now, there are more reasons a couple can use to end alimony, and it can no longer be made with the expectation that it will last until death or remarriage.

 Why You Need an Orlando Alimony Attorney